 - Parenting an older child with additional needs is tougher than parenting a younger child.
 You have to navigate around a wider range of medical issues, from learning disabilities to behavioral disorders, and you have to keep on top of a child’s evolving needs, as they’re no longer as reliant on you as toddlers.
 Furthermore, there’s no guidebook on how to parent an older child with additional needs since each child is different.

 If you have an older child with additional needs, you know how overwhelming it can be to find programs and resources specifically tailored and helpful to your family and your child.
+For instance, to ensure that your child gets something as simple as a dental checkup, you need to find a clinic that offers Special Needs Dentistry and make sure that they work well with your child.
+Similarly, finding daycare for them can be equally challenging.
 Although you are probably used to navigating a special needs system for your child, finding services and agencies that can also help your older child can be next to impossible.
 It can be especially frustrating when your child loses interest in their extracurricular activities as they age.
 However, this does not mean there are no programs and resources available.

 When a child is born with additional needs, parents often find themselves struggling to adjust to the constant challenges.
 However, when they reach the ‘tween years, parents are often faced with additional troubles, as they discover that parenting an older child with additional needs is an entirely different feat.